A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata

 \subsection{Thumbnails extraction}

-Our annotation campaign leverages the database of PV systems operated by the non-profit association {\it Asso BDPV} ({\it Base de données Photovoltaïque} - Photovoltaic database)\cite{BDPV}. {\it Asso BDPV} (BDPV) gathers metadata (geolocalisation and metadata of the PV systems) and the energy production data of PV installations provided by individual system owners, mainly in France and Western Europe.
-The primary purpose of the BDPV database is to follow system owners' energy production.
+Our annotation campaign leverages the database of PV systems operated by the non-profit association {\it Asso BDPV} ({\it Base de données Photovoltaïque} - Photovoltaic database). {\it Asso BDPV} (BDPV) gathers metadata (geolocation and metadata of the PV systems) and the energy production data of PV installations provided by individual system owners, mainly in France and Western Europe.
+The primary purpose of the BDPV database is to monitor system owners' energy production.
 BDPV also promotes PV energy by disseminating information and data to the general public and public authorities.

-The BDPV data contains the localization of more than 28,000 installations.
+The BDPV data contains the localization of more than 28000 installations.
 We used this localization to extract the panels' thumbnails.